 The most common setup for spider rigging is two minnows and two jigs on a number 1 or 2 hook tied at different lengths above a heavy sinker.
 The sinker is typically 1/2 to 1 ounce, depending on the wind, current, or depth.

 Jigs can be used for catching fish in many different situations, making it an excellent technique in most cases.
 Casting and Vertically presenting your jig to crappie is a superb method for some lakes.
-Other times especially when the fish are more aggressive near brush piles, it’s best to cast past your target then retrieve a 1/16 ounce jig with a soft plastic body over the top of the brush pile.
+Other times especially when the fish are more aggressive near brush piles, it’s best to cast past your target and then retrieve a 1/16 ounce jig with a soft plastic body over the top of the brush pile.

 Another method to try for those fishing from a boat is to position the boat over the brush, then drop your jig down into the cover, letting it sit in the strike zone until it gets bit.

-The most common gear used when fishing jigs is a 6 1/2 foot medium action rod and a spinning reel with a 4-6 pound fluorocarbon line.
+The most common gear when fishing jigs is a 6 1/2 foot medium action rod and a spinning reel with a 4-6 pound fluorocarbon line.

 Another technique for jig fishing is known as shooting or skipping.
-This method requires similar materials as regular jig fishing explained above but is best for when crappie are tucked up under overhanging tree limbs or under docks.
-It’s essentially when you deliver your jig set up like shooting a bow and arrow in order to tuck your bait into the hard-to-reach places.
+This method requires similar materials as regular jig fishing explained above but is best for when crappie are tucked up under overhanging tree limbs or docks.
+It’s essentially when you deliver your jig set up like shooting a bow and arrow to tuck your bait into the hard-to-reach places.

 To use this method, open the bait of your spinning reel, hook the line with your index finger, then grab the bend of the hook and pull to arc the rod tip.
 Be sure to aim your rod slightly down, then release the line from your index finger to shoot the bait towards the target.